 You’ll have heard about the food and wine of Crete.
 Rich in everything healthy and wholesome, it’s widely considered the original Mediterranean diet and the very essence of its famously spirited people.
-So when you’re in Chania, dedicating an entire day to the extraordinary culinary wealth of the region is just as rewarding as discovering its beaches, culture, mountains and gorges.
+So dedicating a day to a food tour of Chania is just as rewarding as discovering the region’s famous beaches, culture, and mountains and gorges.

-The way the olive groves blanket the horizon with green and silver leaves, the gently rolling vineyards and aromatic wines they produce, the golden drizzle of olive oil over blush-red tomatoes and the scent of mountain thyme and oregano… everything you experience about Crete’s incredible culinary landscape is part of its intangible cultural heritage.
+The way the olive groves blanket the landscape with green and silver leaves, the gently rolling vineyards and aromatic wines they produce, the golden drizzle of olive oil over blush-red tomatoes and the scent of mountain thyme and oregano… everything you experience in the countryside of Chania is part of its intangible cultural heritage.

-Just as every culinary experience in Chania is a window into Crete’s soul… whether it’s a cookery lesson (where the key ingredients are the smile and anecdotes of your teacher), wine-tasting and a vineyard tour, or a visit to a traditional olive oil press.
-Every village will have its cheese producers and apiaries and you’ll adore being introduced to a bewildering variety of greens, pulses and fresh vegetables that accompany so many dishes – tsigariasto, boureki, kalitsounia, pilafi, dakos – as well as all sorts of delicious dairy products and grilled meat.
-So whatever you do, don’t forget to bring your appetite.
+Just as every culinary experience in Crete is a window into the island’s soul… whether it’s a cookery lesson (where the key ingredients are the smile and stories of your teacher), wine-tasting and a vineyard tour, or a visit to a traditional olive oil press.
+Every village in Chania will have its cheese producers and apiaries and you’ll adore being introduced to a bewildering variety of greens, pulses and fresh vegetables that accompany so many dishes – tsigariasto, boureki, kalitsounia, pilafi, dakos – as well as all sorts of delicious dairy products and grilled meat.
+So whatever you do on your holiday in Chania, don’t forget to bring your appetite.

 Your entire holiday in Chania will be a culinary journey, but three experiences stand out:

 They’ve been making wine in Crete for 4,000 years and the island boasts more than 10 indigenous grape varieties.
 So no time spent in Chania is complete without visiting a vineyard.
-There are plenty to choose from, in the foothills of the White Mountains and around the Apokoronas villages, where you’ll be introduced to mantilari and vilana (Crete’s most prolific red and white grape respectively).
-Wine-tasting is also a great way of being introduced to some of Crete’s cheeses (yellow, piquant graviera and smooth-white myzithra and anthotiro).
-And for a final twist on the wine theme, you can also visit a rakokazano (raki distillery) which turns end-of-season grapes into Crete’s famous firewater.
+There are plenty to choose from, from the foothills of the White Mountains to the Apokoronas villages, where you’ll be introduced to mantilari and vilana (Crete’s most prolific red and white grape respectively).
+Wine-tasting is also a great way to discover Cretan cheeses (yellow, piquant graviera and smooth-white myzithra and anthotiro).
+And for a final twist on the wine theme, you can also visit a rakokazano (raki distillery) where end-of-season grapes are turned into the local firewater.

 It isn’t just that olive oil is king when it comes to cooking in Crete… it’s that Cretan olive oil is king.
-Golden and peppery, but at the same time smooth on the palate, olive oil will feature in just about every meal you’ll enjoy in Chania.
-Just as the sight of olive groves will accompany just about every journey outside Chania town.
-There are olive presses you can visit in and around mountain villages that still use traditional stone mills and others that combine time-honoured and modern techniques to produce amazing extra-virgin olive oil.
+Golden and peppery, but at the same time smooth on the palate, olive oil will feature in almost every meal you’ll enjoy in Chania.
+Just as the sight of olive groves will accompany every journey outside Chania town.
+There are olive presses you can visit in and around mountain villages that still use stone mills and others that combine traditional and modern techniques to produce amazing extra-virgin olive oil.
 Just don’t forget to buy a bottle or two to take home with you.

 And when have you ever made a meal where all your ingredients were locally and sustainably sourced?

-If you’re lucky, you’ll get to pick some from a vegetable patch before learning how to cook a five-course Cretan meal – washed down with local wine or beer and a lot of laughter.
-It will change the way you cook and turn you into a Cretan Master-Chef when you’re home, so you can relive the experience over and over again.
+If you’re lucky, your food tour in Chania will include picking some ingredients from a vegetable patch before cooking a five-course Cretan meal – washed down with local wine or beer and a lot of laughter.
+It will turn you into a Cretan Master Chef when you’re home.

-There are plenty of options for vineyards, olive presses and cookery lessons in Chania, but here are a few that will reward you:
+There are plenty of options for vineyards, olive presses and cookery lessons in Chania, but here are a few favourites (all distances from Chania town):

 - Manousakis winery (Vatolakkos): 30km (40min) More information